dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

       content is correctly decoded.

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
-Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs.
-Therefore these interactions with the name server should be recorded where possible. but flagged as malformed.
+If possible, responses to these queries should be matched with the query, so that the query does not appear to have gone un-answered in name server performance reporting.
+Users may also wish to collect statistics on malformed inputs, and possibly to analyse those inputs.
+Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.

 # Conceptual Overview